aditiprachi/Dept-of-Tourism/README.md

 # Dept-of-Tourism
-A website for J&amp;K tourism.
+A demo website for J&amp;K tourism.